Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 When you cannot find the mold but the smell is present, this is a case when testing is needed.
 Specific tests and assistance of professionals will eliminate the guesswork and help prevent health issues.

-Types of Tests for Mold
+Types Of Tests For Mold

 4-Ways-to-Test-your-House-for-Mold

-Air Testing for Mold
+Air Testing For Mold

 Air sampling assesses the concentration of mold spores in the air inside your home.
 The samples are taken from the air and carefully examined in the lab.
 The results will tell you whether the mold is the underlying cause of polluted indoor air and respiratory problems.